apiaryio/drafter/README.md

 2. Build & test Drafter:

     ```sh
+    $ mkdir build
-    $ ./configure
+    $ cd build
-    $ make test
+    $ cmake ..
     ```

-    To include integration tests (using Cucumber) use the `--include-integration-tests` flag:
+    To build integration tests (using Cucumber).
+This depends on Ruby and Bundler being installed:

     ```sh
-    $ ./configure --include-integration-tests
-    $ make test
+    $ cmake .. -DINTEGRATION=ON
     ```

 We love **Windows** too!
 Please refer to [Building on Windows](https://github.com/apiaryio/drafter/wiki/Building-on-Windows).